AngusJ98/ScreepsProject/README.md

 ### What is AozinBot?
-This is the start of programming my AI for this game, with a lot of inspiration for the structure from Overmind (https://github.com/bencbartlett/Overmind)
+This is the start of programming my AI for this game, with a lot of inspiration for the structure from Overmind (https://github.com/bencbartlett/Overmind).
+This is definitely unfinished but I am planning to return to it soon.